top of page

 WOMAD (World of Music, Arts, and Dance) stands as the largest international music fair, originating in London in 1980.
 It evolved into the first world music festival in 1982, following in the footsteps of Africa Fête and the Festival Musiques Mêtisses in France, opening its doors to artists from Africa, Asia, and beyond.
 Said's interviews with key figures such as Thomas Brooman and Gilbert Mousset shed light on the pivotal role they played in the creation of WOMAD and the Festival Musiques Mêtisses, highlighting the significance of these events in promoting cross-cultural exchange and appreciation of global music and arts.

-In his lecture, Said will delve into the emergence of record companies in the 1980s and their pivotal role in shaping the landscape of world music.
 Syllart Productions, World Circuit, Real World, Sonodisc, Sonima, Fania, Stern's Music, Shanachie, Club du Disque Arabe, and Debs are just a few examples of the numerous companies that arose during this period.

 80´s - THE BIG BANG